 appears second, prints first appears first, prints second

-A goto can move anywhere in the program because the possible destinations are known at .
+A goto can move anywhere in the program because the possible destinations are known at compile time.
 A continuation, by contrast, needs the current evaluation context, which is only known at run time.
 In that sense, a continuation is less flexible: it can only represent a location in the program that’s already been visited.
 Thus, when you invoke a continuation, you can only travel backward, not forward.